DevJobalia/SOLID-BMS/timeline.md

 - FUTURE SCOPE

+1. MANAGE FOR MULTIPLE RELATION

+- seat and show

+2. MANAGE for cyclic relation

+- show and movie
+- SHOW AND BOOKING

-1. BUILDER PATTERN FOR USER
+3. BUILDER PATTERN FOR USER
-2. command design pattern for user manager
+4. command design pattern for user manager
+5. IMPROVE SEAT DEFINATION LOGIC OF THEATRE- BASED OF FACTORY PATTERN